message/iata/CW.md

-Published 12.08.2021
+Published 27.08.2021
 1. Passengers must present a "Digital Immigration Card" and a "Public Health Passenger Locator Card (PLC)" obtained at <a href="https://dicardcuracao.com/portal">https://dicardcuracao.com/portal</a> .
 The forms must be completed at most 48 hours before departure.
-2. Passengers arriving from Aruba, Cuba, Guadeloupe, Martinique, Spain, United Kingdom, Venezuela or Virgin Isl.
+2. Passengers arriving from Aruba, Cuba, Dominica, France, French Guiana, Guadeloupe, Haiti, Israel, Martinique, St. Maarten, St. Martin, USA, United Kingdom, Venezuela or Virgin Isl.
 (British), must have a negative COVID-19 PCR test taken at most 72 hours before departure.
 The test results must be uploaded at <a href="https://dicardcuracao.com/portal">https://dicardcuracao.com/portal</a>
 - This does not apply to:
 - passengers younger than 12 years without COVID-19 symptoms;
 - passengers departing on the same calendar day;